shayanb/ethduties/README.md

 ### Backup and Restore

 Since all data is stored in sessionStorage on the client side, no server-side backup is needed.
 User settings and validators are preserved in the browser.

+---

+## License

+This project is open-source under the [AGPL-3.0 license](./LICENSE.md) for non-commercial use.

+For commercial use or licensing inquiries, please contact [info@pangana.org](mailto:info@pangana.org).